dd-harp/mini-mash/scratch/algorithm.md

 Because there is no input of bites which would cause an $S\rightarrow E$ event, we can directly simulate the events in the system.

 If $E_{V}$ is nonzero, we queue $E\rightarrow I$ events for each exposed mosquito, call the queue data structure which stores these events `E2I_mosquito`.
 This is done "before simulation starts".
-The time that each of these mosquitos will become infected is a realization of the random variable $Unif(-EIP,0)+EIP$.
+The time that each of these mosquitos will become infected is a realization of the random variable $Unif(-\tau_{EIP},0)+\tau_{EIP}$.
 A draw is taken for each, and it is added to `E2I_mosquito`.
-Values are drawn from this random variable because if a mosquito was incubating at time $0$, it could not have become infected at a time less than $-EIP$, otherwise it would have been infectious at time $0$.
-Therefore, under the assumption that the model is (except for the deterministic delays), a set of coupled Poisson processes (because the infection time would have arisen from one), the actual infection time is uniformly distributed along the interval $(-EIP,0]$.
-Therefore the $E\rightarrow I$ transition will be that initial infection time plus $EIP$.
+Values are drawn from this random variable because if a mosquito was incubating at time $0$, it could not have become infected at a time less than $-\tau_{EIP}$, otherwise it would have been infectious at time $0$.
+Therefore, under the assumption that the model is (except for the deterministic delays), a set of coupled Poisson processes (because the infection time would have arisen from one), the actual infection time is uniformly distributed along the interval $(-\tau_{EIP},0]$.
+Therefore the $E\rightarrow I$ transition will be that initial infection time plus $\tau_{EIP}$.

 After this sampling of initial conditions, the mosquito population can be simulated along the time interval from $[t_{0},t_{0} + \Delta t)$.
 Henceforth let $t_{0} + \Delta t = t_{1}$, so that generally the $i^{th}$ iteration is denoted by its right open endpoint $t_{i}$.
 Deaths from each compartment occur at per-capita intensity $g$, so for example the Poisson process accounting for deaths from $S_{V}$ has intensity $g S_{v}$.
 Emergence is even simpler, as we assume it occurs with state-independent intensity $\lambda$.
 If the next event is an $E\rightarrow I$ transition, we must update slightly more carefully, by removing it from the head of the queue `E2I_mosquito` during the state update.
 If the event is a death from $E_{V}$, then a random element from `E2I_mosquito` is removed (note that the size of the queue is always equal to the value of $E_{V}$).
 The whole system can be simulated by Anderson's "modified next reaction method" (MNRM), a technique to simulate Markovian or non-Markovian continuous time discrete event stochastic systems.
 The mosquito state is simulated using the MNRM until the next event time would exceed $t_{1}$, the end of the TWICE interval.